Vishalsharma1814/Vishalsharma1814/README.md

-An accomplished individual with 3 years of experience in full stack Development.
+An accomplished individual with 4+ years of experience in full stack Development.
-Skilled in Spring Boot development using Java, RESTful APIs, and database integration, resulting in resilient and expandable applications.
+Skilled in Spring Boot development using Java, RESTful APIs, Kafka, GraphQL and database integration, resulting in resilient and expandable applications.
 Well-versed in DevOps practices, with a specialization in Continuous Integration/Continuous Deployment (CI/CD), containerization, and cloud